Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 29

-**Goal:** There is a git repository at ssh://bandit29-git@localhost/home/bandit29-git/repo via the port 2220.
-The password for the user bandit29-git is the same as for the user bandit29.
+**Goal:** There is a git repository at `ssh://bandit29-git@localhost/home/bandit29-git/repo` via the port `2220`.
+The password for the user `bandit29-git` is the same as for the user `bandit29`.
 Clone the repository and find the password for the next level.

-Same initial procedue as last one.
-And upon reading it says no password in production.. maybe a different branch??
+The initial procedure was the same as the previous level.
+Upon inspection, the `README` indicated that the password was not present in the production branch, suggesting it might be located on a different branch.

 ```bash
 mktemp -d